jonlpersson/ed-latimore/site/_posts/2021-10-07-hobbies-to-make-friends.md

 As you get older you start to believe you can’t learn or try something new.
 But this is false, and advancements in brain studies and neuroplasticity tell us why:

-Neuroplasticity is the brain’s ability to change and grow.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> As you learn and experience new things, your brain physically adapts to accommodate new skills, experiences, and information.
+Neuroplasticity is the brain’s ability to change and grow.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup> As you learn and experience new things, your brain physically adapts to accommodate new skills, experiences, and information.

 This continues from before you’re born to the moment you die.